-- EVERYONE CAN HAVE A REAL JOB outlines why employment matters - RAISING EXPECTATIONS will help you imagine a good working life - USEFUL TIPS FOR FAMILY AND FRIENDS will guide them on how to assist you - GETTING PREPARED offers some helpful strategies to think about and plan for a first job - FINDING YOUR FIRST JOB has some practical exercises to think more about what you have to offer - SUPPORT FOR YOUR FIRST JOB gives some ideas on where to obtain support - INFORMATION FOR EMPLOYERS outlines the value of employees with disability - FURTHER INFORMATION AND RESOURCES lists references and links on employment
+- I. EVERYONE CAN HAVE A REAL JOB outlines why employment matters - 2.
+RAISING EXPECTATIONS will help you imagine a good working life - 3.
+USEFUL TIPS FOR FAMILY AND FRIENDS will guide them on how to assist you - 4.
+GETTING PREPAREDoffers some helpful strategies to think about and plan for a first job - 5.
+FINDING YOUR FIRST JOB has some practical exercises to think more about what you have to offer - 6.
+SUPPORT FOR YOUR FIRST JOB gives some ideas on where to obtain support - 7.
+INFORMATION FOR EMPLOYERS outlines the value of employees with disability - 8.
+FURTHER INFORMATION AND RESOURCES lists references and links on lists references and links on employment.